UB-Mannheim/PalMA/INSTALL.md

 ## Introduction

-You can install PalMA manually with the descriptions provided in this document or you can run the **experimental installation script** we provide under `scripts/install_palma.sh` to do some of the work for you.
-You can call it like e.g. like so:
+You can install PalMA manually with the descriptions provided in this document or you can run the **experimental installation script** we provide under `scripts/install_palma.sh` to do most of the work for you.
+You can call it e.g. like so:

 `install_palma.sh install "/var/www/html" standard "https://www.your-institution.org/link-to-your-palma-site/" "palma-01" "demo/simple" "http://palma-01.your-institution.org"`